 dashboard image

-And on the other hand, there is indirect cost at the organization level, most of the time, software teams and sysadmins teams have different objectives, priorities and use differents terms to define the same event.
+And on the other hand, there is indirect cost at the organization level, most of the time, software teams and sysadmins teams have different objectives, priorities and use different terms to define the same event.

 With the implementation of SRE Teams (Site Reliability Engineering), they were able to :